arsaltariq/Resizable-Array/README.md

 InsertAtFirst() funtion should be called to achieve array of desired value inserted at first.

 # Print Array
-Print() function prints out the array.
+PrintArray() function prints out the array.

 # Delete at end
 DeleteAtEnd() funtion should be called to delete the last element of the array.